Melanie Serrano: International career

 Serrano was a member of Spain's under-19 women's national team, and featured in the 2007 UEFA Women's Under-19 Championship.

 Her full international debut at the senior level was on 29 October 2009 against Austria at 20 years old.
 Serrano played one match in qualification for the 2015 FIFA Women's World Cup, subbing in against Romania.
 Melanie was part of Spain's squad at the 2015 FIFA Women's World Cup in Canada.
 Serrano did not play any matches during the World Cup as Spain bowed out in the group stage of the competition.

 Personal life

 As of 2019, Serrano is studying nursing.

-In June of 2021, Serrano’s career was honored by the mayor of Blanes, Àngel Canosa, with a stone plaque of the Blanes coat of arms.
+In June 2021, Serrano’s career was honored by the mayor of Blanes, Àngel Canosa, with a stone plaque of the Blanes coat of arms.

 Serrano is in a relationship with Lara Salmerón.
 In September 2021, the couple announced that they are expecting twins.
 The twins, Natura and Itzel, were born on 17 February 2022.